-A cranberry and pomegranate-infused simple syrup is mixed with champagne (or seltzer) and a squeeze of lime for a sparkling drink that’s perfect for celebrating the holidays or ringing in the New Year.
+Cranberry Pomegranate Bellinis with Lime come together by combining infused simple syrup with champagne (or seltzer) and a squeeze of lime for a sparkling drink that’s perfect for celebrating the holidays or ringing in the New Year.

 First off, how festive and pretty is this drink, looking all red and bubbly and cheery?!
 But aside from its pretty color, this beverage is also delicious, with a flavor that’s simultaneously sweet and tart.
 Cranberries are the signature fruit of the holiday season, and pomegranates are all the rage these days.
 Add in a squeeze of lime, which enhances just about any fruity drink, and you have a cocktail that’s ideal for celebrating the holidays!

 These Cranberry Pomegranate Bellinis would be perfect for a party.
 Individual drinks can be made as they are requested, or you can assemble a whole pitcher for guests to serve themselves.
 And while a true bellini is made with Prosecco (an Italian sparkling wine), you can certainly substitute your favorite champagne in this recipe.
 Making a non-alcoholic version is easy as well, by using seltzer in place of the Prosecco.